ServerlessOpsIO/serverlessops-workshops/02-architecture/02-synchronous-requests/README.md

   * AWS Cognito
   * Custom authorizers
 * Request throttling
-* AWS WAF integration for filtering malicous traffic.
+* AWS WAF integration for filtering malicious traffic.
 * Ability to generate API documentation

 While continuing with a web microservices pattern using API Gateway and Lambda is just fine in many cases, it does have its own set of drawbacks.
 Two of them are: